 5 Tips for Leveraging the Full Potential of Push Notifications

 Setting up push notifications in a progressive web app is easy.
-If you have the development chops to build a PWA, you’ve got what it takes to send notifications from your app.
+If you have the development chops to build a PWA, you’ve got what it takes to manage push notifications and send them from your app.

 1. Segment Your Audience

 Your subscribers don’t want to open messages that have nothing to do with them.
-Effective communication hinges on relevance, and that’s especially true for push notifications.
+Effective communication hinges on relevance, and that’s especially true for push notifications sent directly to the user's device.
 Segment your audience into different lists based on:

 Instead of sending the same message to everyone, creating separate lists gives you the power to speak to subscribers more personally.
 Not everyone will bite, but subscribers are much more likely to respond positively to segmented, personalized content.